Opetushallitus/scala-schema/README.md

 Then add scala-schema as dependency (use appropriate scala version suffix as below)

-    libraryDependencies += "com.github.Opetushallitus" % "scala-schema" % "2.23.0_2.12"
+    libraryDependencies += "com.github.Opetushallitus" % "scala-schema" % "2.27.1_2.12"
-g

 ### Developing scala-schema

 Project is built and tested with Maven.
 So `mvn install` will do the job.

 There are separate branches for scala versions.
 The active development branch is `scala-2.12`.

 A new "release" is created simply by tagging.
 For instance, to release the current head as version 2.25.0 (an already released version)for scala 2.12, you would do `git tag 2.25.0_2.12 && git push --tags`.

 ### TODO